mozilla/pkipolicy/rootstore/policy.md

 In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements section 8.2.

 A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent and not conflicted.
 Individuals have competence, partnerships and corporations do not.
-Each Audit Report MUST be accompanied by documentation provided to Mozilla of individual auditor qualifications sufficient for Mozilla to determine the competence, experience, and independence of the Qualified Auditor.
+Each Audit Report MUST be accompanied by documentation provided to Mozilla of individual [auditor qualifications][Auditor-Qualifications] sufficient for Mozilla to determine the competence, experience, and independence of the Qualified Auditor.

 If a CA wishes to use auditors who do not fit the definition of Qualified Auditor, then it MUST receive written permission from Mozilla to do so in advance of the start